-Overall, I enjoyed my stay in the water park view room at Cabana Bay Beach Resort.
-My trip to the water park went smoothly, and I was pleased that I opted to spend a few nights here instead of driving over as a day guest.
+Overall, we enjoyed staying in the water park view room at Cabana Bay Beach Resort.
+Our trip to the water park went smoothly.
+I was also happy with the decision to spend a few nights at the hotel instead of visiting as a day guest.

-Several times during my stay, I caught myself thinking it would be nice to come for a 4-day, 3-night trip and only enjoy the hotel and water park.
+Several times during our stay, I thought it would be nice to come for a 4-day, 3-night trip and only enjoy the hotel and water park.

-If you wanted to do something extra, you could walk to neighboring City Walk and the other Universal Hotels.
-Additionally, the Mall of Millenia and International Drive Premium Outlets are approximately 10-15 minutes away.
+If you wanted to do something extra, you could walk to the neighboring City Walk and the other Universal Hotels.
+The Mall of Millenia and International Drive Premium Outlets are also approximately 10-15 minutes away.

 And you really can’t beat that view!

-For other Orlando area resort reviews, you might enjoy the following:
+For other coverage of Univeral Orlando, you might enjoy the following: